-Depreciation expense totaled approximately \$16,000 for the year ended June 30, 2012.
+Depreciation expense totaled approximately \$234,000 and \$82,000 for the years ended June 30, 2012 and 2011, respectively.

 4. RELATED PARTY TRANSACTIONS

 Certain payroll and legal services are provided at no cost by the Icahn Associates Corp. (the "Company"), a company affiliated with the Charter School.
 These amounts have not been reflected as in-kind contributions in the accompanying financial statements, as neither the Charter School nor the Company has a readily measurable or objective basis for determining such amounts.